-The Epilepsy Study Consortium's goal is to streamline the processes for determining the potential impact of new therapies, and reduce the organizational and regulatory barriers that hinder investigators and patients from carrying out this type of research. http://epilepsyconsortium.org
+The Epilepsy Study Consortium The Epilepsy Study Consortium's goal is to streamline the processes for determining the potential impact of new therapies, and reduce the organizational and regulatory barriers that hinder investigators and patients from carrying out this type of research. http://epilepsyconsortium.org

 Tuberous Sclerosis Alliance The Tuberous Sclerosis Alliance is dedicated to finding a cure for tuberous sclerosis complex (TSC) while improving the lives of those affected.

 The Tuberous Sclerosis Alliance was founded in 1974 by four mothers coming together to provide fellowship, generate awareness, pursue more knowledge and provide hope to those that shared the common bond of tuberous sclerosis complex.
 These goals are still driving the organization today. http://tsalliance.org/grants

-The ERP was initiated in 2015 to develop an understanding of the magnitude of post-traumatic epilepsy (PTE) within the military and to expand research into the basic mechanisms by which traumatic brain injury (TBI) produces epilepsy. http://cdmrp.army.mil/erp/
+U.S. Department of Defense The Congressionally Directed Medical Research Programs' Epilepsy Research Program (ERP) envisions a time when post-traumatic epilepsy can be prevented or optimally managed.
+The ERP was initiated in 2015 to develop an understanding of the magnitude of post-traumatic epilepsy (PTE) within the military and to expand research into the mechanisms by which traumatic brain injury (TBI) produces epilepsy. http://cdmrp.army.mil/erp/

 For more information about how to join the ERC as a funder please contact us at: info@EpiRC.org.